ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 Ansys Mechanical APDL
 ---------------------

-Ansys Mechanical APDL is installed with the Ansys unified installer, and should be auto-detected by the scaler/evaluator.
-Two environment variables need to be added to the application registration for pyMAPDL to work properly:
+Ansys Mechanical APDL is installed with the Ansys unified installer.
+The scaler/evaluator automatically detects this package, but two environment variables must be added to its registration for PyMAPDL:

 .. list-table::
    :header-rows: 1